Skip Navigation

 Contact:

 Federal policy has long played a key role in educating the more than one in every ten US children who are identified with a disability.
 But the context for those policies has been shifting.
-Recent court decisions, regulations, and guidance, students' increasing language diversity, and environmental and health issues like the opioid crisis are expected to influence both the extent of supports needed and the ways practitioners and officials work to meet those needs through early intervention and special education.
+Court decisions, regulations, and guidance, students' increasing language diversity, and environmental and health issues like the opioid crisis are expected to have influenced both the extent of supports needed and the ways practitioners and officials work to meet those needs through early intervention and special education.
 This study collected information that can provide a national picture of IDEA implementation 15 years after the law was last updated.
-Reports will describe how states and districts have adapted their policies and practices to the changing landscape in selected key policy areas, comparing data from 2019 to data from a similar study conducted in 2009.
-This new information will lay the groundwork for an upcoming reauthorization of IDEA.
+Study products describe how states and districts have adapted their policies and practices to the changing landscape in selected key policy areas, comparing data from 2019 to data from a similar study conducted in 2009.
+This information will lay the groundwork for an upcoming reauthorization of IDEA.

-• How are state and district practices aligned with IDEA's goals of appropriately identifying children with disabilities?
+• How were state and district practices aligned with IDEA's goals of appropriately identifying children with disabilities?

-• To what extent do schools provide professional development and other resources to general educators to support the students with disabilities in their classrooms?
+• To what extent did schools provide professional development and other resources to general educators to support the students with disabilities in their classrooms?

-This implementation study is descriptive, and its results will be provided in a series of topical reports.
-Data collection includes surveys of state administrators from all 50 states, the District of Columbia, and territories receiving IDEA funding, as well as surveys of a nationally representative sample of 688 school districts and 2,750 schools about the 2019–20 school year.
+This implementation study is descriptive.
+Data collection included surveys of state administrators from all 50 states, the District of Columbia, and territories receiving IDEA funding, as well as surveys of a nationally representative sample of 688 school districts and 2,750 schools about the 2019–20 school year.

 A supplemental volume, titled IDEA State and Local Implementation Study 2019: Compendium of Survey Results, was released in September 2023.